A Practical Guide to Ethical Safari Adventures in Uganda

 Storytelling, music, and dance

-Buy local whenever possible.
-Handmade crafts, locally grown coffee, and artisanal products provide meaningful income to families and cooperatives.
+Always buy local products when possible.
+Handmade crafts, locally grown coffee, and artisanal items provide meaningful income to families and cooperatives.

 Travel with Cultural Awareness and Respect

 Uganda is home to over 50 ethnic groups, each with its own customs and traditions.
-Respectful travel includes dressing modestly in rural areas, asking permission before taking photographs, and learning a few basic local phrases.
+Respectful travel includes:

-Cultural sensitivity strengthens the relationship between visitors and hosts and creates more meaningful travel experiences.
+Cultural sensitivity strengthens relationships between visitors and hosts, creating more meaningful travel experiences.

 Follow Uganda Wildlife Authority Rules and Permit Guidelines